-Psalm 2 shows us God's foreign policy.
+Psalms 2 shows us God's foreign policy.
 That's good to know in times like these.

 This is one of the most famous psalms in Christian history.
 The New Testament writers quoted it often because of its high view of Christ and its triumphant vision of his coming kingdom.
 It opens with the kings of the earth in open rebellion against God and ends with the Lord issuing an ultimatum and an invitation.

-Psalm 2 tells us what God thinks of the nations.
+Psalms 2 tells us what God thinks of the nations.
 This is what God thinks of America.

 You can read the rest of the sermon online.